anasmks/journalApp/README.md

 # 📝 Journal Application

-A full-featured **Spring Boot** application for managing journal entries with **JWT-based authentication**, email notifications, Redis caching, and external API integration.
+A full-featured **Spring Boot** application for managing journal entries with **JWT-based authentication**, email integration, Redis caching, and external API integration.
 Designed with modular architecture and best practices for clean and scalable development.

 ---